 Crafting indoors can be great fun, and craft kits are perfect for keeping kids busy.
 Visit our arts and crafts section where we’ve got heaps to choose from, all at fantastic prices.
 Our favourite is the bumper craft kit which contains a whopping 700 pieces and costs just £4 – why not use it to create colourful creatures, cool cards and fantastic photo frames?
 Our scrapbooks are also great for keeping little ones entertained all summer long.
 Encourage them to stick in bits and bobs from their summer adventures – think family pics, tickets from days out and dried flowers from the garden.

 As fun as it is to grab a tent and go camping in the great outdoors, it’s so much easier to do it at home!
 Our great value two man dome tent doubles up as an excellent den.
 Paddling pools work equally well indoors… when they aren’t filled up with water!
 Replace the water with balls to make your very own ball pit.
 You could even cut fish shaped blue card, add them to the pool with some shredded paper (to make the water) pull up a chair and spend the day fishing with a makeshift rod!
 We’re thinking broom with string on the end, but the possibilities are endless.

 Cook up a storm

 It never hurts to get your little ones domesticated early, and we’ve got just the thing.
-Check out our cool play kitchens, or if you don’t have space, our kitchen accessories.
-We’ve got a cash register, food basket and more.
+Check out our cool kitchen accessories.
+We’ve got a kettle, toaster, microwave and more.
 They’ll be making you breakfast in bed in no time!